MaximeDebarbat/Boilerplate/README.md

 - [mailjet](https://www.mailjet.com/) (should I really justify)
 - [DaisyUI](https://daisyui.com/) it just looks great

+# SEO Friendly

+Here are some of the features that make this boilerplate SEO friendly:
+- Internationalization
+- Metadata
+- JDSON-LD
+- Sitemap
+- Robots.txt

 # Deployment

 With docker.
 Simple, easy, and fast.
 On [railway.app](https://railway.app/).